Ryde: Name

+History

+The first mentions of Ryde were in 1300 as a fishing village along the coast.

+In 1377, most of it was burnt down and destroyed during the French invasion.

+Ryde was separated into Upper Ryde, a farming hamlet, and Lower Ryde.
+They were linked by a road or track, roughly where St Thomas's Street is.

+On 20 July 1545 the Mary Rose sank at the Spithead.

+In 1656, Upper and Lower Ryde had a population of around 220.

 In 1782 numerous bodies of men, women and children from HMS Royal George, which sank suddenly at Spithead, were washed ashore at Ryde.
 Many were buried on land that is now occupied by the Esplanade.
 A memorial to them was erected in June 2004.

+In 1811, the population of Ryde was 1,601.

 There are a series of Regency and Victorian buildings in the town with important buildings such as All Saints' Church, designed by the eminent George Gilbert Scott, and Ryde Town Hall, which was completed in 1831.
 Up until the pier was opened in 1814, ferry passengers landing at low tide were brought almost half a mile into the shore by horse and cart.

+In 1821, the population was 2,363.

+In 1841, its population was 5,840.

+Ryde was bombed many times during World War II.